 Wolvercote has several Playing Fields and Children's Play Areas, but new developments already planned will mean that more will be needed.
 Usage of the existing football and cricket pitches is very high during the appropriate season, with Junior Football being especially popular, both on Five Mile Drive Recreation Ground and in Cutteslowe Park.
-Every weekend from September to July there are several matches and training sessions involving hundreds of children and young people.
+Every weekend from September to July there are several matches and training sessions involving-hundreds of children and young people.

 Oxford City Council has as one of its priorities the development of 'Strong and Active Communities', and any new development should follow that strategy.
 It is important that the recommendations of "Fields in Trust", (formerly the National Playing Fields Association) should be followed, in particular in regard to distances to formal space, and Equipped Play Space.
 Wolvercote cemetery should not be extended into Five Mile Drive Recreation Ground, as that space is needed for public recreation and sport.
-Policy GBS3 includes sufficient flexibility to allow for the development of modest ancillary facilities which would enhance their principal uses as playing fields.